 [Section 140 amended by No. 12 of 1990 s.
 240.]

+141A.
+Infrastructure licence fees

+There is payable to the Minister by an infrastructure licensee, in respect of each year of the term of the infrastructure licence, a fee specified in, or calculated in accordance with, the regulations.

+[Section 141A inserted by No. 42 of 2010 s.
+159.]

 141. Pipeline licence fees

 There is payable to the Minister by a pipeline licensee, in respect of each year of the term of the pipeline licence, a prescribed fee in respect of each kilometre or portion of a kilometre of the length of the pipeline at the commencement of that year.